rynowak/link-a-thon/Findings.md

 The main axis of comparison is whether the linker is being run, and what *mode* it's running in.
 I'm defining the following terms:
 - None - no linking/trimming
-- Trimming - using the default `PublishTrimmed` project-level settings
+- Trimming - using the default `PublishTrimmed` project-level settings with `PublishReadyToRun`
 - Aggro - using a custom target to set the link action to `link` for all assemblies
+- Aggro-no-r2r - same as above but without `PublishReadyToRun`

+Note that for *None*, *Trimming*, and *Aggro* - all of these modes have ready-to-run images.
+This choice is made for two reasons:
+- Ready-to-run is the default for *None* for all of the shared-framework assemblies
+- *Trimming* will result in the ready-to-run data being preserved for *most* but not all assemblies

+Specifying that ready-to-run is enabled for all of these configurations makes it clear that we're comparing apples-to-apples, and also ensures that we're never testing a configuration where half of the assemblies have ready-to-run applied.

 *Aggro-mode* goes well out the boundaries of what can work by default for an application, and requires either extensibility for the linker to function, or manually listing lots of roots in an `.xml` file.
 I took the approach of using the `.xml` descriptor, and used the error output of the DI system to generate parts of the file.
 I made no attempt to support *aggro-mode* for the template app.